Bežanija: Cemeteries

+First plans for the pet cemetery were made in 1996.
 In January 2019 it was announced that the forested area in Block 51, south of the Belgrade-Novi Sad highway, is chosen as the location of the first Belgrade's pet cemetery.
 The cemetery will cover an area of 1.51 ha, 70% of which will be green areas.
 The entire complex will be bordered with the protective green belt, 15 m wide.
 The complex will consist of several areas: open area (800 burial places), forested cemetery (900), columbarium and rosarium (1,100), communal cemetery (1,400) and memorial park for the animals from the Belgrade Zoo.
-In the best case scenario, the construction will not start before 2020.
+In the best case scenario, the construction was not to start before 2020.
 In February 2020, city administration announced works for November 2020.
 The complex will also include administrative building, veterinary clinic and incinerator.

-Works began in March 2021.
+Works began in March 2021, but with somewhat changed number of burial lots.
+Deadline was set for the end of 2023 summer.
+By 2023, residents living in the neighborhood began organizing protests against the animal crematorium in their vicinity, especially after it was leaked that the incinerator will be used for destruction of the medical waste, too.
+They also organized a petition against it, collecting over 4,000 signatures.

+The works were finished in late September 2023, with somewhat enlarged number of lots in open spaces (839), but reduced number in the forest (730).
+In the end, the crematorium was not built and the animals will be cremated at the Lešće cemetery.
+Mayor Aleksandar Šapić said that city need another pet cemetery which will be built in the opposite side of the city.